ngageoint/geopackage-android-map/README.md

     api 'mil.nga.geopackage.map:geopackage-android-map:6.1.1'

-As part of the build process, run the "uploadArchives" task on the geopackage-android Gradle script to update the Maven local repository.
+As part of the build process, run the "publishToMavenLocal" task on the geopackage-map Gradle script to update the Maven local repository.

 ##### Local Build #####